open5gs/open5gs/docs/_docs/tutorial/02-VoLTE-setup.md

 Save and exit

 - Now try calling from either phone

+Upon completion of this test, set "Receive incoming calls" option to disabled state and set "Use SIP calling" to "Only for SIP calls"
+{: .notice--warning}

 #### 13. Create new mysql database for pcscf, scscf and icscf, populate databases and grant permissions to respective users identified by a password